Senate of Kazakhstan: Electoral system

 Out of the 50 members of the Senate of Kazakhstan, 40 are indirectly elected for six years by delegates from the 17 provinces and three national cities.
-They're not elected all at once : twenty are elected every three years, one per province and city.
+They are not elected all at once: twenty are elected every three years, one per province and city.
 Senators represent every region and city.
 The remaining 10 are nominated by the president, among which half on the proposal of the People's Assembly.

 Powers of the Senate

-Joint sessions of Senate and Mazhilis
+Joint sessions of Senate and Mäjilis

 According to the Constitution and the Constitutional law "On the Parliament of the Republic of Kazakhstan" the Parliament at joint sessions of the Chambers shall: